 - 18. San Luis Obispo—for Small Town Delights

-Getaways from San Diego
+Road Trips from San Diego

 1. Santa Barbara—Soak Up the Scene

-Santa Barara is a jewel of a little coastal town in Southern California and makes a perfect So Cal weekend getaway.
 I’ve been in love with magical Santa Barbara since I was an undergraduate at UCSB 30 years ago!

 Why I love it: Santa Barbara is compact, walkable, and oozes unpretentious charm.
 (There’s a reason Oprah Winfrey and Prince Harry have homes here.)
 For a small town, it’s also got a first-class foodie scene.